hackclub/hackclub/workshops/drum_pad/README.md

 }
 ```

-Then create three rows and four columns to correctly align the buttons and give them a box or container look.
+Then we create three rows and four columns to correctly align our header and buttons.

 ```css
 .pad {